-We also work with both in-house and carrier appointed underwriters to help our clients find the best premiums based on their health status.
-In many cases, we can negotiate lower rates to help make coverage more affordable.
+We work with both in-house and carrier appointed underwriters to help our clients find the lowest premiums based on their health status.
+In many cases, we can negotiate lower rates to make coverage more affordable.

 As oppose to term life policies that are temporary in nature, whole life coverage is designed to build cash value each year and last a lifetime.
 Cash value will build up over time and can eliminate the need for ongoing premiums in some cases.